You are using an outdated browser. Please upgrade your browser to improve your experience.

 Member Spotlight

-The Black Caucus Round Table (BCRT) is excited to to launch a Member Spotlight series as a way to highlight and celebrate the amazing work, accomplishments, and impact of our members across our community!
+The Black Caucus Round Table (BCRT) is to host a Member Spotlight series as a way to highlight and celebrate the amazing work, accomplishments, and impact of our members across our community!
 These spotlights will be featured on our website and in our social media to showcase the impact of BCRT members everywhere.

 Interested in being in the spotlight?!
 By completing our Member Spotlight Form, you can easily share your accomplishments, contributions, and celebrations in the library world.
 Then, we’ll take care of the rest.